 Each enrolled examination candidate receives a personalised ATAR written examination timetable.
 This timetable provides information about the time, date and location of each written examination in which they are enrolled.
 The timetable is used by candidates as proof of identification when they sit examinations.
-Students are responsible for locating their timetable for WACE exams under the Student Portal.
+Students are responsible for locating their timetable for WACE exams under the Student Portal on the SCSA website.
 Students need to be able to sign in as this is where SCSA communicates with students.